andrewldesousa/andrewldesousa.github.io/_portfolio/mesh_rcnn.md

 My contributions: API development, texturing (UV mapping and smoothing), and extending Mesh R-CNN visualizations.

-For more information regarding the original Mesh R-CNN work, visit this [link](https://gkioxari.github.io/meshrcnn/)
+For more information regarding the original Mesh R-CNN work, visit this [link](https://gkioxari.github.io/meshrcnn/).
+You can find the original paper and code there.

 ## UV Mapping for Mesh R-CNN